Chase Ink Business Premier Review: $1K Bonus, 2.5% Cash Back

 Ink Business Premier® Credit Card Earn $1,000 bonus cash back | $195

-Chase Ink Business Premier Card $1,000 Bonus
+Chase Ink Business Premier Card basics

 The Chase Ink Business Premier Card has a massive welcome bonus of $1,000 cash back after spending $10,000 within the first three months.
-That’s a huge bonus, especially for those looking to earn cash back.
+That’s a solid bonus, especially for those looking to earn cash back.

 Redeem your cash back rewards however you’d like

-Chase Ink Business Premier $195 Annual Fee
+Chase Ink Business Premier $195 annual fee

 The Chase Ink Business Premier Card has a $195 annual fee, and you can add authorized users at no extra cost.
 While this is one of the higher annual fee business cards out there, you should quickly be able to recoup the annual fee on the card if you have a lot of business spending.